 A College Zoom counselor can walk you through the appeal process step-by-step.
 First, we'll analyze your Common Application and USC Supplement Application in a session to identify the right deficiencies that your appeal must prioritize and address.
 Then, we'll guide you in how to word your explanations in the most compelling way.
 When we’re done, you’ll not only feel better, but you’ll know that you’re submitting the absolute strongest case for reconsideration that you can make.

-Our appeal sessions are sold in 1.5 hour time spots ($427.50 each).
+Our appeal sessions are sold in 1.5 hour time spots ($525 each).
+However, for film students, a 1 hour and 45 minute time block is needed to include the student's film portfolio in the review (for a total cost of $612.50).
 Most students need only one or two sessions to perfect their appeal letter and can submit their appeals within days.
 Strong writers may only need one meeting.
 Contact us to find out more about how we can help you.
 We are committed to keeping your dream alive.

 "Before we contacted College Zoom, we never fathomed hiring a private college counselor because my daughter had a 3.9 GPA and we believed she'd get in everywhere.
 After working through the college admissions process on our own, she was rejected by USC, her dream school, and UCLA had said no twice, denying the appeal we wrote on our own before seeking College Zoom's help.
 Her self esteem was in the toilet and we were desperate."